prabinov42/WhyNotR/why_not_r.md

     ## 7     7 HVAC              2
     ## 8     8 Finishing         3

-We can see what tasks have to be completed before the next one starts, for example the walls have to be finished before you can start on the plumbing.
+We can see what tasks have to be completed before the next one starts.
+For example the walls have to be finished before you can start on the plumbing.

 ``` r